sega pattern,

 Use constructor-based DI for mandatory dependencies so that your bean is ready to use when it is first called.

 When your constructor gets stuffed with a large number of arguments, it's the figurative bad code smell.
-It's time to
+It's time to break your bean into smaller units for maintainability.

 Use setter-based DI only for optional dependencies or if you need to reinject dependencies later, perhaps using JMX.

-Avoid circular dependencies that occur when a dependency (say, bean B) of your bean (bean A) directly or indirectly depends on
+Avoid circular dependencies that occur when a dependency (say, bean B) of your bean (bean A) directly or indirectly depends on the same bean again (bean A), and all beans involved use constructor-based DI.
+You may use setter-based DI here.

 You can mix constructor-based and setter-based DI for the same bean, considering mandatory, optional, and circular dependencies.